-The annual incentive is intended to reward contribution and performance for the relevant fiscal year.
-The range of potential annual incentive is based on a percentage of base salary and is reviewed annually taking into account all compensation elements.
-For executive officers, specific annual performance and annual incentive amounts are determined under the Executive Bonus Plan based on whether pre-determined annual financial performance and key strategic objectives are met.
-Depending on the role, incentive targets vary ranging from 100% to 200% of base salary while the actual annual incentive award can range from zero to two times the target award.
+Annual incentive is intended to reward contribution and performance for the relevant fiscal year.
+The target annual incentive is reviewed biennially taking into account all compensation elements.
+For executive officers, annual incentive awards are determined based on the achievement of annual financial performance and key strategic objectives.
+Depending on the role, incentive targets vary ranging from 100% to 200% of base salary while the actual annual incentive award can range from zero to two times of the target award.

-At the beginning of each year, performance objectives along with the corresponding incentive payout multiplier ranges are set for each of the NEOs for the financial and strategic components of the Executive Bonus Plan.
+At the beginning of each year, performance objectives along with the corresponding incentive payout multiplier ranges are set for each of the NEOs for the financial and strategic priority components.

-Long-Term Incentive Plans
+Long-Term Incentives

-The Company provides long-term incentive compensation primarily through the Company's share-based plans: the stock option plan, the employee share unit plan and the employee share purchase plan.
+The Company provides long-term incentive compensation primarily through the Company's share-based plans: the stock option plan and the employee share unit plan.
 The stock option plan aligns participants' interests with those of shareholders whereby employees are rewarded only if the share price has increased beyond the strike price after a vesting period.
 The employee share unit plan is a three-year equity-based compensation plan which provides for the grant of RSUs and PSUs and is designed to ensure incentive opportunities continue to align executive and senior management compensation with total shareholder returns.
-The employee share purchase plan allows interested employees, subject to eligibility, to become AGF shareholders, which directly aligns their interests with those of non-employee shareholders.